Natural, Renewable and Biodegradable

 Wool is 100% natural, 100% renewable and biodegradable.
 Wool, by nature, is a circular fibre.

 No microplastics, unlike synthetics

-The most reused and recycled fibre in the world
+Wool is the most recycled apparel fibre in the world.

 Wool and the UN Sustainable Development Goals

 The wool fibre and Australian wool industry are aligned to 11 of the UN SDGs.
 From responsible farming practices and manufacturing efficiencies to end-of-life garment disposal, we are working towards a positive future.